ad-freiburg/ad-blog/content/post/project-qlever-cloud-benchmark/index.md

   result-size stress tests.
 - `wikidata-truthy.large.queries.yaml` — a similar suite adapted to Wikidata schema

-  (around 97 queries in the runs we performed).
+  (around 97 queries in the runs I performed).

 ### Systems and hardware